Sahul Shelf

 Geologically, the Sahul Shelf (/səˈhuːl/) is a part of the continental shelf of the Australian continent, lying off the northwest coast of mainland Australia.

 Etymology

 The name "Sahull" or "Sahoel" appeared on 17th century Dutch maps applied to a submerged sandbank between Australia and Timor.
-On his 1803 map, Matthew Flinders noted the "Great Sahul Shoal" where Malays came from Makassar to fish for trepang (sea cucumber).
+On his 1803 map, Matthew Flinders noted the "Great Sahul Shoal" where Indonesians came from Makassar to fish for trepang (sea cucumber).
 The name Sahul Shelf (Sahoel-plat) was coined in 1919 by G.A.F.
 Molengraaff, an authority on the geology of the then Dutch East Indies.

 Geography

 The Sahul Shelf proper stretches northwest from Australia much of the way under the Timor Sea towards Timor, ending where the seabed begins descending into the Timor Trough.
 To the northeast, the Sahul Shelf merges into the Arafura Shelf, which runs from the northern coast of Australia under the Arafura Sea north to New Guinea.
 The Aru Islands rise from the Arafura Shelf.
 The Sahul Shelf is sometimes taken to also include the Rowley Shelf to the southwest of Cape Leveque, girding the north coast of Western Australia as far as North West Cape.

 The existence of an extensive Sahul Shelf was suggested in 1845 by George Windsor Earl who called it the "Great Australian Bank" and noted that macropods (kangaroos) were found on Australia, New Guinea, and the Aru Islands.
 Earl also suggested the existence of the Sunda Shelf (which he called the "Great Asiatic Bank") covering the western Malay Archipelago and the Malay Peninsula.
 In the 1970s, biogeographers coined "Sundaland" and "Sahul" as contrastive names for the continental regions extending from the adjacent shelves.